Anolis richardii

 Anolis richardii, commonly known as the Grenada tree anole or Richard's anole, is a species of anole lizard in the family Dactyloidae.
 The species is found in the Caribbean.

 Etymology

 The specific name, richardii, is in honor of French botanist Louis Claude Marie Richard.

 Geographic range

 A. richardii is native to Grenada and the Grenadines islands, and it has been introduced to Tobago.

 Description

-A. richardsii is large for an anole, with males reaching a maximum length of 140 mm snout-to-vent.
+A. richardii is large for an anole, with males reaching a maximum length of 140 mm snout-to-vent.
 It has a dark green or brown dorsal surface, with a green-gray to yellow ventral surface.
 Its dewlap is orange, yellow, or gray-green.
 Females and juveniles often have a yellow or cream-colored lateral stripe.